apache/skywalking/docs/en/setup/service-agent/java-agent/Application-toolkit-micrometer.md

    </dependency>
 ```

-* Using `SkywalkingMeterRegistry` as the registry, it could automatic collect your meter to out meter system.
+* Using `SkywalkingMeterRegistry` as the registry, it could forward the MicroMeter collected metrics to OAP server.
 ```java
 SkywalkingMeterRegistry registry = new SkywalkingMeterRegistry();